EGTortuero/viga/README.md

 # VIGA
 De novo Viral Genome Annotator

-VIGA is a script written in Python 2.7 that annotates viral genomes automatically (using a <i>de novo</i> algorithm) and predict the function of their proteins using BLAST and HMMER.
+VIGA is a script written in Python 2.7 (nowadays it is Python 3) that annotates viral genomes automatically (using a <i>de novo</i> algorithm) and predict the function of their proteins using BLAST and HMMER.
 This script works in UNIX-based OS, including MacOSX.

 Nowadays, it is highly convenient to use the following command for the developer version: git clone https://github.com/EGTortuero/viga.git --branch developer